Blog

 This shift enables AI to interpret documents accurately and deliver useful summaries to human reviewers.

-Writing for the Reviewer, and the Reviewer’s AI
+Writing for Both Human Reviewers and AI Systems

 At Yseop, we’ve long advocated for structured, scalable approaches to regulatory writing.
 Our technology automates the creation of documents like CSRs, summary documents, and narratives, but equally important is how we generate them.